SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

 ..
 Mention of subtyping doesn't really make sense here.
 Somewhere in the reference there should be a chapter/section on subtyping and type conversion.

+..
+TODO: Start planning a chapter on subtyping and type conversions.
+    Do we want/need this for WWDC or can it be pushed out to FCS?

 .. langref-grammar